What Is an Affidavit of Heirship for a House in Texas?

-- The descendent’s death certificate must be furnished to the title company.
+- The decedent’s death certificate must be furnished to the title company.

-- In addition to the affiant’s signature, it must also be executed by all adult heirs who are taking title according to intestacy succession (see more on this below).
+- In addition to the affiant's signature, it must be executed by all adult heirs taking title according to intestacy succession (see more on this below).

 - If any of the disinterested parties are related to the decedent, this must be disclosed.